sanderdlm/runelogs/README.md

 This is the GitHub repository for the Runelogs project.

 * This website is a Symfony 4 application.
-* It's currently hosted on 2 $5 DigitalOcean droplet sunder my personal account.
+* It's currently hosted on 2 $5 DigitalOcean droplets under my personal account.

 ## What